wp-plugins/social-media-metrics/README.txt

 Yes!
 Send me a note and I'll add it.
 Also, if you have suggestions on how to format the PI display, please let me know.

+== Screenshots ==
+1. This is the plugin with the title set to "Social Metrics".

 == Changelog ==

+= 1.0 =
+If PeerIndex API is not available, fail gracefully

+= 0.9 =
+Corrected README for .08 to match what the code does.

+= 0.8 =
+* Added a define to allow current version number to be displayed in a comment
+* Supply PeerIndex logo as part of plugin
+* Add option to override theme color for PeerIndex number.
+Defaults to blank.
+If blank or an invalid code is supplied, the theme's color applies

+= 0.7 =
+Unlinked PeerIndex score number.
+The color got all messed up because the styles for links got in the way.

+= 0.6 =
+Put PeerIndex score on top of PeerIndex logo

+= 0.5 =
+Removed unnecessary comments from code - no other changes

 = 0.4 =
 Added @ indicate a twitter ID in the PeerIndex link